openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/cv32_env.rst

-At the time of this writing (2020-04-21) there is a proposal to develop a CV32E40P Subsystem, comprized of the Core, a Debug Module and Debug Transport Module, plus a cross-bar which will allow for Debug Module and an external AHB master to access to Core memory.
+At the time of this writing (2020-04-21) there is a proposal to develop a CV32E40P Subsystem, comprized of the Core, a Debug Module and Debug Transport Module, plus a cross-bar which will allow for Debug Module and an external AHB master to access instruction and data memory.
 Details of this Subsystem can be found in the Architecture Specification for the
 `Open  Bus Interface <https://github.com/openhwgroup/core-v-docs/blob/master/cores/cv32e40p/OBI-v1.0.pdf>`__.

-Illustration 6 shows a simple (?) change to the **uvmt_cv32_tb** that allows the testbench (and thereby the UVM enviroment) to switch between a Core-level DUT and a Subsystem-level DUT.
+`Illustration 6`_ shows a simple (?) change to the **uvmt_cv32_tb** that allows the testbench (and thereby the UVM enviroment) to switch between a Core-level DUT and a Subsystem-level DUT.

 Here, the memory model **mm_ram** has been moved from the dut_wrap module to the testbench module.
 The connection between the memory model and the dut_wrap is via new SystemVerilog interfaces, **itcm** and **dtcm**.
-These interfaces support both the Core-level instruction and data interfaces as well as the OBI instruction and data interfaces.
+These SystemVerilog interfaces support both the Core-level instruction and data interfaces as well as the OBI instruction and data interfaces.
 This is possible because the OBI standard is a super-set of the Core's interfaces.
 Any difference in operation between these interfaces is controlled at compile time [11]_.

 .. figure:: ../images/MemoryModelTestbench.png
-   :name: Memory Model in the Testbench
+   :name: Illustration 6
    :align: center
    :alt:

    Illustration 6: Moving Memory Model to the Testbench

-In Illustration 7 the **uvmt_cv32_core_wrap** (or core wrapper) is replaced with **uvmt_cv32_ss_wrap** (subsystem wrapper).
+In `Illustration 7`_ the **uvmt_cv32_dut_wrap** (or core wrapper) is replaced with **uvmt_cv32_ss_wrap** (subsystem wrapper).
 This subsystem wrapper has the same SystemVerilog interfaces as the core wrapper and instantiates the CV32E40* Subsystem directly.
-For Core-level testing, the the OBI XBAR and DM_TOP modules are replaced with "dummy" modules at compile-time.
-The dummy XBAR simply connects the Core's instruction and data buses to the itcm_if and dtcm_if and the DM is replaced with an empty shell.
-The UVM environment's Debug Agent can drive either the DMI bus or debug_req input to the Core, as determined by the compile-time setup of the wrapper.
+For Core-level testing, the the OBI XBAR and DM_TOP modules are replaced with "shell" modules at compile-time.
+The XBAR shell is a pass-through for the instruction and data buses to directly connect to itcm_if and dtcm_if respectively.
+Likewise, the DM is also replaced with a shell that drives Hi-Z on its debug_req output, thereby allowing debug_req to be driven directly from the dbg_if.
+The DM shell drives the ready output on the DMI low to ensure that the Debug Agent (in the UVM environment, not shown in the Illustration) does not inadvertently attempt debug access via the DMI.
+Instead, the Debug Agent is configured to drive debug_req directly.

-Similarly, the AHB master and slave interfaces (not shown in the Illustration) connect to SystemVerilog interfaces which connect to AHB Agents in the UVM environment.
+Testing the Subsystem involves no compile-time changes to the UVM environment as it is able to use the same SystemVerilog interfaces.
+The run-time configuration is changed such that the Debug Agent drives Hi-Z on its debug_req ouput and all accesses to the DM use the DMI signalling.
+At compile-time the RTL for the OBI XBAR and DM modules are instantiated.
+The AHB master and slave interfaces of the Subsystem (not shown in the Illustration) connect to their own SystemVerilog interfaces which connect to AHB Agents in the UVM environment.
 If the wrapper has been compiled to instantiate just the Core, these AHB Agents are configured to be inactive.

 .. figure:: ../images/SubsystemWrapper.png
-   :name: Subsystem Wrapper
+   :name: Illustration 7
    :align: center
    :alt:

-   Illustration 7: Subsystem Wrapper
+   Illustration 7: Subsystem Wrapper (compiled for Core-level verification)

 Phase 3 Development Strategy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~